microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | Allows the app to read and write all authentication method policies for the tenant, without a signed-in user.  | Allows the app to read and write the authentication method policies, on behalf of the signed-in user.
 | AdminConsentRequired | Yes | Yes

-![MSA][MSA] The *Policy.ReadWrite.AuthenticationMethod* delegated permission is available for consent in personal Microsoft accounts.
+![MSA][personal Microsoft accounts] The *Policy.ReadWrite.AuthenticationMethod* delegated permission is available for consent in personal Microsoft accounts.

 ---